 Gardening tips

 At last, we hear you cry!
-There’s a glimmer of hope on the horizon as the weather tempts us back outdoors and it’s officially time to kick start your garden into action!
+There’s a glimmer of hope on the horizon as the weather tempts us back outdoors (even if we still have to wear our gardening boots!) and it’s officially time to kick start your garden into action!
 This guide is intended for the southern part of the UK and our slightly warmer weather pattern.
-Don’t forget that the clocks go forward on Easter Sunday 31 March too!

 Flowers